South Fork American River: Recreation

-There is BLM land located off Highway 49 on the way to Auburn from Coloma with great hiking, biking and equestrian trails.
+There is BLM land located off Highway 49 on the way to Auburn from Coloma with hiking, biking and equestrian trails.

 These BLM managed areas are part of a 20-year joint effort with the American River Conservancy to protect the habitat and beauty of the South Fork of the American River.
 The trail represents the foothills' various ecosystems including grasslands, oak woodland, chaparral and riparian habitats.

 Dams

 There are two dams on the South Fork proper: Slab Creek Dam, which forms Slab Creek Reservoir near Camino, and Chili Bar Dam, located north of Placerville.
 Both are run-of-the-river dams serving mainly for hydroelectricity production.
 Other major dams in the South Fork basin include ones at Union Valley Reservoir and Ice House Reservoir on the Silver Creek drainage.
 Most of the dams and reservoirs in the basin are operated by the Sacramento Municipal Utility District (SMUD) as part of the 688 megawatt Upper American River Project and Pacific Gas and Electric as part of the Chili Bar Project.